DCMC95/project_virtual_pet/README.md

 ## ABOUT
 ### DESCRIPTION
-This is the first ever web app game that I have created through code.
+This is the first-ever web app game that I have created through code.
 I was given the assignment of creating my own virtual pet during my time at University, studying Software Engineering.

 When I completed the assignment, I decided to add an additional game to it, inspired by an old game I used to play in school:
 [Defend Your Castle](https://www.crazygames.com/game/defend-your-castle).

-In this game, you will find that, once you create your pet, that you have to manage your pet's Health, Mood, Energy, Hunger, Hygiene, and Bladder, whilst also fighting off a horde of enemies before they get too close.
+In this game, you will find that, once you create your pet, you have to manage your pet's Health, Mood, Energy, Hunger, Hygiene, and Bladder, whilst also fighting off a horde of enemies before they get too close.

 #### GAME CATEGORY
 - Virtual Pet